wraithler/uni_hub/README.md

 ---

 ### 1️⃣ **Download .env File from Teams**
 Download the `.env` file from the Teams channel and place it in the root directory of the project.
-Ensure it is name `.env` and not `env`.
+Ensure it is named `.env` and not `env`.

 ---